amirdeljouyi/alborz-website/content/english/_index.md

 banner:
   title : "Delft Iranian Student Association - Alborz" image : "images/banner-art.svg"
-  content : "The D.I.S.A.
-Alborz (former ISSTUD) is a student association of Iranians in Delft, run by students for the benefit of the growing Iranian community."
+  content : "D.I.S.A.
+Alborz, is a non-profit, non-religious, and non-partisan association
+            that supports students with Iranian backgrounds at TU Delft. </br></br>
+            The association promotes interests related to Iran’s culture, history, and students, fostering a sense of community."
   button:
     enable : false
     label : "Contact Us"